ibm-cloud-docs/Db2onCloud/dr.md

 3. The new DR node is displayed on the **Disaster recovery** page along with a notification indicating a successful deployment.
    ![DR Deployed](images/dr_3_v2.jpg  "Recovery node created"){: caption="Figure 3.
 Recovery node sucessfully created" caption-side="bottom"}

-### Forcing failover to DR site
+### Forcing a failover to the DR site
 {: #dr_force_failover}

-1. To force a failover to the DR site, open the web console for either the primary or the recovery node from the {{site.data.keyword.cloud_notm}} dashboard.
+1. To force a failover to the DR site, open the web console for the recovery site from the {{site.data.keyword.cloud_notm}} dashboard.
    ![Recovery node console](images/dr_4_v2.jpg  "Recovery node console"){: caption="Figure 4.
 Recovery node console" caption-side="bottom"}

 2. To initiate a takeover, click **Promote** on the **Disaster recovery** page.